huichingheng/my-artworks-api/README.md

 ## IF NEED TO ADD IN OTHER ROUTER

 ## SWAGGER - DOCUMATATION
-- npm install -g swagger
+- npm install -g swagger-express

 ## ????